 Nanabosho, in his turn, taught the great stories and the storytelling tradition to mortals where it has passed through the ages from generation to generation.
 To correctly and completely relay these narratives through time, scrolls consisting of an elaborate and highly complex series of symbols called pictographs are created.
 These pictographs are inscribed on birchbark with a bone awl.
 Serving as memory aids, the stories are utilized to teach lessons, morals, and values to children as well as to adults.

 Today, the Ojibway birch bark storytelling scroll tradition is extremely rare and resides in the hands of a few traditionalists known as “Keepers of the Scrolls.”
 One such person is Anthony Richard LaFromboise (Miskomin – “Raspberry”) from the Turtle Mountain Indian Reservation of North Dakota.
-Sitting at his grandmother’s knee, she shared the stories and showed the scrolls.
-As he grew, he learned and took on the responsibility of keeping the tradition from his family and other elders.
+Sitting at his grandmother’s knee, he listened as she shared the stories and showed him the scrolls.
+As he grew up, he learned and took on the responsibility of keeping the tradition from his family and other elders.
 A multi-talented traditional artist, Miskomin worked with NDCA to create this exhibit as a significant step in the preservation and continuation of this very rare tradition that is seldom seen or shared anywhere.

 The exhibit featured didactic panels, descriptive text, sample scroll materials, “reading” instructions, and eight scrolls with written translations corresponding with the pictographs to tell the complete stories.
 Opeechee: The Robin, Summer Maker: The Story of Ojeeg Anung, and Moowis: Man Made of Dirt and Rags are just some of the fascinating stories included.